menu

 Overview

 Middleburgh is a very small village located in the state of New York.
-With a population of 1,150 people and just one neighborhood, Middleburgh is the 731st largest community in New York.
-Middleburgh has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,164 people and just one neighborhood, Middleburgh is the 731st largest community in New York.
+Middleburgh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Middleburgh is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Middleburgh is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Middleburgh who work in office and administrative support (15.52%), teaching (9.70%), and food service (9.10%).
+There are especially a lot of people living in Middleburgh who work in teaching (10.40%), food service (10.23%), and office and administrative support (10.07%).

 Setting & Lifestyle

-Overall, Middleburgh’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Middleburgh’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Middleburgh has relatively fewer families with younger children, and/or college students.
 Combined, this makes Middleburgh a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.